Small Transmitting Loop Project

 About that feedpoint adjustment...
 One issue with using an inductively-fed loop for multiple bands is that the 50-ohm feedpoint position for one band is not necessarily the 50-ohm feedpoint position for the others.
 This effect was more pronounced with the 80m loop than the others, as adjusting for 1:1 on one band meant almost 2:1 SWR on the other.
 For 2015 IARU, I decided to optimize, and run 1:1 on 40m, and 2:1 on 80m, so I would not have to readjust during the contest.
 This allowed me to switch back and forth quickly between bands, and it put the 2:1 SWR where it would cause the least coaxial feedline loss.

 This brings up a slightly controversial point with respect to loops.
 It is often said that a loop cannot be used with a tuner.
 While it is true that a tuner should not be used to adjust a loop antenna, there is no reason why an otherwise resonant loop cannot have its impedance transformed to 50 ohms by a normal "L" or "pi" tuner, if the loop's resonant point is not 50 ohms.
 As with any other antenna, the tuner and feedline loss will be proportional to the feedline SWR, but at moderate levels, the losses can be kept negligible.
+See my notes on multiband operation, below for more details on how I do this with my own loops.

 Because of the sharp bandwidth on 80m, large movements in frequency would require me to preadjust the tuning point using the controls in the AutoCap software.
 This wasn't a particular challenge, since it is easy to estimate the correct adjustment by tuning for maximum noise level.
 A panadapter view makes this procedure even easier, since you can move the noise peak visually, and with more precision.
 After that, the AutoCap software can do the fine-tuning on its own.
 The software can do large adjustments, too, but SWR above 2.0 will cause my amplifier to fault before the software can get the antenna tuned.
 One way to avoid this is to simply avoid large movements, and just work stations in frequency-order.
 Otherwise, it is only necessary to preadjust as needed to keep the gear happy for the second or two while the software gets the antenna centered up on the new frequency.